MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flows-pip.md

 The **User data folder** parameter has the following options:

-- Picture-in-Picture default (default option)
+- Picture-in-picture default (default option)
 - Browser default
 - Custom

-When set to **Picture-in-Picture default**, Power Automate creates a new user data folder for the browser to use when the flow runs in picture-in-picture mode.
+When set to **Picture-in-picture default**, Power Automate creates a new user data folder for the browser to use when the flow runs in picture-in-picture mode.

 > [!IMPORTANT]
 >
-> For browser automation to work successfully, use a launch browser action to open your web browser within the Picture-in-Picture window and enable the **Power Automate browser extension** on the **Picture-in-Picture** user data folder.
+> For browser automation to work successfully, use a launch browser action to open your web browser within the picture-in-picture window and enable the **Power Automate browser extension** on the **Picture-in-picture** user data folder.

 If it's set to **Browser default**, the browser within the picture-in-picture session uses the default user data folder, which is the same as the one used when the flow runs in the main session.